Your solicitor’s aim is to maximise the amount of compensation you receive for your injuries and other losses.

 An “After the Event” policy, such as we offer at Moray Claims / Grigor & Young, will do the job or insurance via a claims funding company set up by the solicitors themselves.

-A common arrangement for no win – no fee is for you to sign an agreement in which you agree that, if you win your claim, the funding company will receive a percentage of your compensation.
+A common arrangement for no win-no fee is for you to sign an agreement in which you agree that, if your claim is successful, your solicitor will receive a percentage of your compensation.

 Many firms will emphasise how they maximise the value of your claim and often get for clients two or three times the initial offer, by the time the claim settles.